gvwilson/sensibleadventures/nardica/nardica.md

 Iffy let out a shaky breath.
 "Glad you din't."
 She worked her tongue in her mouth.
-"Are these tea leaves?"
+"Is this---is this curry powder?"

 Aunt Naggie wiped her own face and nodded.
 "Sort of.
-There's some medicine in 'em.
+There's medicine in it.
-Ignacio---the fella you met today---he's been gettin' it for me.
+Ignacio---the fella you met today---he's been makin' it for me.
-For you, I mean."
+For you, I mean.
+Gets it to me through Mrs. Sandhu."

 A chill ran down Iffy's spine.
 "Medicine for what?"